Rock Hall Updates

 - Anyone who has a confirmed temperature over 100.4°F or is displaying any symptom of COVID-19 (including fever, sore throat, runny nose, cough or difficulty breathing) or who has been in contact with anyone who is under observation or self-quarantining will not be permitted entry (any pre-purchased admission tickets will be honored at a later date)

-All guests and staff are required to wear a mask while inside the museum.
+All visitors and staff are required to wear a mask while at the museum, both inside and on the outdoor plaza.
 Those who arrive without a mask will be given a complimentary one-time use surgical mask.
-Rock Hall designed masks will be available for sale in the museum store.
-Any visitor who chooses not to wear a mask is welcome to visit the outdoor plaza and will be asked to practice safe social distancing from other visitors.
+Rock & Roll Hall of Fame designed masks will be available for sale in the museum store.
+Visitors (alone or with their group) may remove their masks to eat, drink, or take a break once seated at a table in the café or outside on the plaza as long as they remain socially distant.

 Cleanliness and Safety Updates to the Museum